The Hidden Dangers of Pulling an Abscessed Tooth

 An abscessed tooth is definitely problematic on its own, but pulling it out without proper care and help will cause more serious concerns.

-If you are unsure if you have an abscessed tooth or if you are experiencing the signs and symptoms of it, call us at Sierra Dental immediately to set your appointment.
-With expert evaluation and efficient treatment planning, we will help you get your healthy and beautiful smile back!
+If you are unsure if you have an abscessed tooth or if you are experiencing the signs and symptoms of it, call us at Sierra Dental at (403) 297-9600 to set your appointment.
+With comprehensive evaluation and efficient treatment planning, we will help you get your healthy and beautiful smile back!